-Those that are supposed to reshape the country’s economy are only concerned about themselves.
+Those who are supposed to reshape the country’s economy are only concerned about themselves.

-This selfish attitude by the leaders of Africa’s most populous country is not without its consequence.
-Ultimately, it is the common man that bears the brunt.
+This selfish attitude by the leaders of Africa’s most populous country is not without its consequences.
+Ultimately, it is the common man who bears the brunt.

 Nigerians are known for their industry and work rate.

-Across several cities in Nigeria, people are busy with one thing or the other.
-The percentage of Nigerians that work for big firms or as civil servants is very low.
+Across several cities in Nigeria, people are busy with one thing or another.
+The percentage of Nigerians who work for big firms or as civil servants is very low.

-People continually come up with ideas for small business in Nigeria
+People continually come up with ideas for small businesses in Nigeria